 - MBA Admissions Preparation *ALL of the above is provided on a tuition FREE basis to Riordan College to Career Participants

-In order to serve a wider range of students, we revamped our program to include other industries in business.
+In order to serve a wider range of students, we revamped our program to include other industries.
 After much research, we felt there was a need at the college level to prepare students for the job market by giving them the skills to be successful in summer internships and teaching them how to use those experiences after college.

 The online application for the College to Career Program is accessible by clicking on the above mentioned line.
 Items needed for the online application will be applicant background, college transcripts, and essay.

-During both weeks the program will run Monday through Friday from 8:00 a.m. to 3:30 p.m.
+The program will run Monday through Saturday from 8:00 a.m. to 4:15 p.m.
 However, times are subject to change with advance notice being forwarded to each session participant.